Zubbs/automate_boring_stuff_projects/README.md

-I am practicing exercises found in the Automate the Boring stuff Book.
+I am practicing exercises found in the Automate the Boring Stuff book.